 Transient and morphologic rip current dynamics on an alongshore variable beach

-Annika O'Dea, US Army Engineer Research and Development Center, Duck, United States, Nirnimesh Kumar, University of Washington, Department of Civil & Environmental Engineering, Seattle, WA, United States and Merrick C Haller, Oregon State University, School of Civil and Construction Engineering, Corvallis, OR, United States
+Annika O'Dea, US Army Engineer Research and Development Center, Duck, United States, Nirnimesh Kumar, University of Washington, Department of Civil & Environmental Engineering, Seattle, WA, United States and Merrick C Haller, Oregon State University, Civil and Construction Engineering, Corvallis, OR, United States

 Abstract: